reBASEcapital/farm-frontend-v1/README.md

-# farm-frontend-v1
+# f∆RM

-the frontend to the first version of the farm
+The frontend website to the first version of the farm for the reB∆SE project.

+Helps farmers stake liquidity pool shares.